 Nearing the middle of the first trimester, parade auditions will start.
 It is a part of your grade for band members to audition, meaning that you should work on marching the parade lines and practicing your march ahead of time.
 However, it is also important to remember that not everyone gets into the parade block.
 In some sections, it is merely a matter of numbers whether or not you get in.
 Remember to try your best, and after your audition, you can ask Mr. McPherson about things you did well or things you need to improve on.
 Your section leaders or mentors will be more than happy to prepare you for your audition, and they can also give you advice on better ways to perform for parade.

-Tournaments typically happen on Saturday nights, except for Arcadia.
+Tournaments typically happen on Saturday nights.
 Remember to bring everything that you need for your uniform, or any snacks and drinks that you want to eat or drink before and after you are in uniform.
-Another option for snacks are secret pals.
-Secret pals are picked before tournaments start, and are fun ways to get snacks and drinks.
-Another gift you get for each tournament are section gifts.
-These are gifts your section leaders put together and will give out to every person in the section.

 Arcadia / SCSBOA Championship

 After marching season, concert season begins.
-During this time, you may miss marching season, but concert season is still loads of fun.
-We perform many concerts at the school, as well as performing in some festivals.
+We perform many concerts at the school, as well as performing in Festivals.
 Keep in mind that once January rolls around, scales will be passed off to Mr. McPherson.
 You will have to do the scale, velocity, intervals, arpeggios, and broken thirds in order to pass off each scale, so remember to practice these scales ahead of time so that you don’t fall behind.
 Also remember to memorize or work on your fight song, because this will be the final for the third trimester.